gabiquintao/gabiquintao/README.md

 💻 Passionate about **software and web development**, with a growing interest in **systems, databases, and automation**.
 🚀 Currently looking for a **curricular internship** (remote, hybrid, or on-site) where I can learn, collaborate, and contribute to real projects.

----

 ## 🛠️ Tech Stack
 **Languages:** C, C#, Python, JavaScript, HTML, CSS, SQL **Frameworks & Libraries:** React
 **Tools:** Git, GitHub, VS Code, IntelliJ IDEA, MySQL

----

 ## 📂 Projects
 Check out some of my repositories below — they include academic and personal projects developed during my degree.
 More projects coming soon!

----

 ## 📫 Contact
 📍 Esposende, Portugal
 🔗 [LinkedIn](https://www.linkedin.com/in/gabiquintao)
 💻 [GitHub](https://github.com/gabiquintao)
 ✉️ gabriel.quintao@ (add your email)

----

-⭐ *"Every project is an opportunity to learn and build something meaningful."*